 In this tutorial, we’ll discuss what regularization is and when and why it may be helpful to add it to our model.
 We’re going to look at L1 and L2 regularizations and how these are used to combat overfitting in the neural network in various ways.

 In general, regularization is a technique that helps reduce overfitting or reduce variance in our network by penalizing for complexity.
 The idea is that certain complexities in our model may make our model unlikely to generalize well even though it fits the training data.
 If we add regularization to the model we’re essentially trading in some of the ability of our model to fit the training data as well as the ability to have the model generalize better to data it hasn’t seen before.

 Implement of regularization is to simply, add a term to our loss function that penalizes for large weights.
 The most common regularization technique is called L1/L2 regularization.

 L1 regularization is the sum of the absolute values of all weights in the model.

 Here, We are calculating a sum of the absolute values of all of the weights.
 These weights can be positive or negative they can be through a whole wide range of things.
-We sum up all the weights and we multiply them by a value called alpha which is you have to tell it “how big of an effect you want the L1 to have alpha”.
+We sum up all the weights and multiply them by a value called alpha which you have to tell it “how big of an effect you want the L1 to have alpha”.